ysoh880710/How_core_thread_CPU_mode_works/README.md

 >Some [operating systems](https://en.wikipedia.org/wiki/Operating_system) have an intermediate form of [scheduling](https://en.wikipedia.org/wiki/Scheduling_(computing)), known as swapping, whose key idea is that sometimes it can be advantageous to **remove a [process](https://en.wikipedia.org/wiki/Process_(computing)) from memory** (and from active contention for the [CPU](https://en.wikipedia.org/wiki/Central_processing_unit)) and thus reduce the degree of multiprogramming.
 Later, the [process](https://en.wikipedia.org/wiki/Process_(computing)) can be reintroduced into memory, and its execution can be continued where it left off.
 This scheme is known as swapping because a [process](https://en.wikipedia.org/wiki/Process_(computing)) can be “**swapped out**” from memory to disk, where its current status is saved, and later “**swapped in**” from disk back to memory, where its status is restored.
 ><div align="right">113p, Operating System Concepts 10th edition, Abraham Silberschatz</div>

+>When a computer is multiprogrammed, it frequently has multiple [processes]() or threads competing for the CPU at the same time.
+This situation occurs whenever two or more of them are simultaneously in the ready state.
+If only one CPU is available, **a choice has to be made which process to run next.
+The part of the operating system that makes the choice** is called **the scheduler**, and the algorithm it uses is called the scheduling algorithm.
+These topics form the subject matter of the following sections.
+Many of the same issues that apply to process scheduling also apply to thread scheduling, although some are different.
+><div align="right">149p, Modern Operating Systems 4th edition, Andrew S. Tanenbaum</div>

 ### Summary